-Research Critique #1 (5% of final mark).
-Due Friday, February 4th.
+Research Critique #1 (3% of final mark).
+Due Friday, September 9th.

 Critique #1 is done orally during class discussion.
-Five marks will be awarded to each student for meeting the oral critique criteria.
+Three marks will be awarded to each student for meeting the oral critique criteria.
 If the criteria are not met, no marks will be awarded.

 The following article will be critiqued for the Olga Padrowski case study (critique #1).
-It can be found on reserve in the library.
+It can be found on reserve in the library (electronic & print copy).